We thought you'd appreciate an explanation of some common Cascade lingo. If we're missing something, please let us know at [[creative]].

 Folder Navigation Tree

-In the left region of Cascade is the detailed folder structure of the website.
+In the left region of Cascade is the detailed folder structure of your website as well as the folder structure of the entire Cascade Site.
 This is commonly referred to as the Folder Navigation Tree.
 Use it to peruse folders, pages and other assets.

-The actual text of a link — in the left-hand menu, in the breadcrumb or in the body or right column of a page.
+The actual text of a link — whether in the left-hand menu, in the breadcrumb, in the body copy, or in the right column of a page.

 This is the term we use for our special page types that produce "pretty" lists of stories, features, announcements or directory pages.
 A listing page only lists what is in the same folder.
 If you create a folder with listing page, be sure you select the appropriate type for your content (for example, a Listing Folder - Announcements for a folder of announcements).